Happy embroidery letters banner

 Stitching embroidery letters by hand lets you create embroidery with all the beauty of brush lettering, and that's just what you'll find in this Happy Place embroidered banner design by Becki Clark.
 Becki is a passionate brush lettering artist and tutor, so it is no surprise that her design features stitching embroidery letters by hand to where your needle takes the place of the brush pen.

 Click to download the embroidery letters template.
-The download contains three different choices of phrase for the embroidery letters and some simple decorative motifs.
+The download contains three different choices of phrases for the embroidery letters and some simple decorative motifs.

 Embroidery letters banner materials